iverks/crysm/pets-guide/tutorial.typ

 === omega

-Omega is the rotation axis, defined equally to the angle on the unit circle.
+Omega is the rotation axis in the image plane, defined likewise to the angles on the unit circle where $0 degree$ is directly to the right.
 Even if it ends up being the same axis, the direction seems to matter somehow, e.g. $90 degree != 270 degree$.
 It is *not* automatically set by Instamatic.
 To find it we need to inspect the images and observe which axis the Ewald sphere moves across.